mortezakowkabi/jcb-persian-documentation/032-JCB-manual-custom-code-implementation.md

 ### Tip

-If you often reuse complex JavaScript or PHP snippets across views, fields, or layouts — store them in JCB’s **Custom Code Manager**.
+If you often reuse complex JavaScript or PHP snippets across views, fields, or layouts — store them in JCB's **Custom Code Manager**.
 It dramatically reduces redundancy and keeps your component consistent during updates.

 ---